cnguy/kayn/README.md

 **Any other method** will always take in an object as the first parameter, and an optional callback as the second.

-These methods can work with different type of parameters (id (summoner!!!), name, accountId) when applicable.
+These methods can work with different type of parameters (id, name, accountId) when applicable.

-However, if these methods only take one type of parameter such as getMatch or they don't really need any parameters at all (besides optional region), then the ```get``` method will be overloaded to accept parameters like the standard functions.

 For example, Match.get, and Status.get.